William VI, Count of Auvergne

 William VI of Auvergne (c.
-1096–1136) was a French count of the historically independent region of Auvergne, today in central France.
+1095–1136) was a French count of the historically independent region of Auvergne, today in central France.

+Life

+He was the son of Robert II of Auvergne and Judith of Melgueil.

-He was married to Emma, daughter of Roger I of Sicily in 1086/1087, they had issue:
+He was married to Emma, daughter of Roger I of Sicily in 1086/1087.

+Around 1095 he succeeded his father as Count of Auvergne.